Kokedama: Zen Gardening on your Desktop

-The substrate used in Kokedama is very similar to that used in the more familiar Bonsai gardening, and it’s composition is very important to the health and growth of the plant.
-The substrate must provide the correct ratio of water drainage to water retention while also aerating the roots of the plant, a delicate balance that ensures the plant will gets enough nutrients for it to grow while protecting the roots from harmful rot.
+The substrate used in Kokedama is very similar to that used in the more familiar Bonsai gardening, and its composition is very important to the health and growth of the plant.
+The substrate must provide the correct ratio of water drainage to water retention while also aerating the roots of the plant, a delicate balance that ensures the plant will get enough nutrients for it to grow while protecting the roots from harmful rot.

-The moss is then wrapped around the ball of substrate to keep it all in place, as well as make it look that much cooler.
+The moss is then wrapped around the ball of a substrate to keep it all in place, as well as make it look that much cooler.
 Finally, string or aluminum wire is used to tie it up and keep it all together.